Property Investment - CPF Housing Loan Rules

 As the remaining lease of the property does not cover the youngest buyer to age 95, the formula to calculate the pro-rated LTV is:

-Calculation of CPF Usage for Property Purchase
+Pro-Rated Calculation of CPF Usage and Loan Limit for Property Purchase

 CPF Withdrawal Limit (WL) Rules